How Do Palatal Expanders Help Kids in Houston, TX?

 - A narrow-looking smile

-- Rapid Palatal Expander (RPE): A fixed appliance that gradually widens the upper jaw using small adjustments
+- Rapid palatal expander (RPE): a fixed appliance that widens the upper jaw with small adjustments

-- Removable Expanders: Used in specific cases where less expansion is required
+- Removable expanders: used when less expansion is required

-At Davoody and Hablinski Orthodontics in Houston, Dr. Amir Davoody will recommend the most appropriate option based on your child’s growth and treatment goals.
+Dr. Davoody recommends the most appropriate option based on your child’s growth and goals.

 Frequently Asked Questions